Proactive Doorstep Care

 At Wandikweza, the impact of Proactive Doorstep Care (PDC) is seen not just in numbers, but in the lives, health, and dignity of the communities we serve.
 By bringing care to the doorstep, we empower individuals and transform entire households.
 Here's what that transformation looks like:

 PDC ensures children under five are monitored, vaccinated, and protected.
-Growth monitoring, early detection of malnutrition, timely treatment of illnesses, and follow-up care mean children are more likely to reach their developmental milestones and survive critical early years.
-Immunization coverage improves, malaria cases are managed at home or referred early, and diarrheal diseases are prevented through WASH education.
+Growth monitoring, early detection of malnutrition, timely treatment of illnesses and follow-up care mean children are more likely to reach their developmental milestones and survive critical early years.
+Immunization coverage improves, malaria cases are managed at home or referred early and diarrheal diseases are prevented through WASH education.
 In every village we serve, childhood health outcomes are improving, one doorstep at a time.

-Families Thrive
+Families thrive

 When health care is consistent and accessible, families no longer face impossible decisions between health and survival.
 Caregivers can stay home instead of walking long distances.
 Adolescent girls stay in school because their health and dignity are protected.
 Household income is preserved when illnesses are prevented or treated early.
-And as families grow healthier, they also grow more resilient, informed, and hopeful about the future.
+And as families grow healthier, they also grow more resilient, informed and hopeful about the future.

-At the frontline of service delivery
+At the frontline of Service Delivery

-Community Health Services Delivery
+Community-Based Health Services

-Child Health Services
+Newborn and Child Health Services

 Maternal Health Services

-Family and Community Health Services
+Family and Community Engagement

 Additional Services